tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	// TemplateData is user defined data that is injected during template rendering.
 The data
 	// structure should be marshalable.
-	//+optional
+	// +optional
 	TemplateData map[string]any `json:"templateData,omitempty"`

 	// Timeout defines the time the workflow has to complete.
 The timer begins when the first action
 	// is requested.
 When set to 0, no timeout is applied.
-	//+kubebuilder:default=0
+	// +kubebuilder:default=0
-	//+kubebuilder:validation:Minimum=0
+	// +kubebuilder:validation:Minimum=0
 	Timeout time.Duration `json:"timeout,omitempty"`
 }

 type WorkflowStatus struct {
-	// Actions is the map of rendered actions and their status'.
+	// Actions is a list of action states.
-	Actions map[string]ActionStatus `json:"actions,omitempty"`
+	Actions []ActionStatus `json:"actions,omitempty"`

 	// StartedAt is the time the first action was requested.
-Nil indicates the workflow has not
+Nil indicates the Workflow has not
 	// started.
 	StartedAt *metav1.Time `json:"startedAt,omitempty"`